kentadoniram/To-do-List/README.md

 # To-do-List
-This is a React Web-App, I created it with a guided Tutorial
+This is a simple React Web-App, created using a guided Tutorial

 # Knowledge Gain
+1. Introduction to Git
-1. Learn how to create the repository on GitHub.
+2. Learn how to create the repository on GitHub
-2. Introduction to React
+4. Introduction to React
-3. Learn the fundamentals of React components.
+5. Learn the fundamentals of React components
-4. Use state management with hooks such as useState, and useEffect.
+6. Use state management with hooks such as useState, and useEffect

 # Link
 https://kentadoniram.github.io/To-do-List/